dnuffer/open_images_downloader/README.md

 # Open Images dataset downloader

 TODO:
-* put images into filename-prefix-subdirs to avoid 9Mil files in 1 dir.
-Splitting on the first 3 chars might do the job.
-With 1 level of dirs, it's possible to create a balance with sqrt(9000000) = 3000 entries in each.
-Could use either the ImageId from the images.csv file (hex digits) or the beginning of the flickr filname (decimal digits).
-The flickr filename is the downloaded filename as well, so use that.
 * optionally save original file and/or extract:
     * Bounding box annotations (train, validation, and test sets)
     * Image-level annotations (train, validation, and test sets)